jrie/kisslib/README.md

 ## Where does it work? - Tested working on...
-* Debian Sid/Unstable and Stretch/Testing "kisslib" binary (Tested 18.01.2017)
+* Debian Sid/Unstable and Stretch/Testing "kisslib" binary (Tested 19.01.2017)
-* Debian Jessie/Stable requires "kisslib-jessie" (Tested 18.01.2017)
+* Debian Jessie/Stable requires "kisslib-jessie" (Tested 19.01.2017)
 * Fedora Workstation 25 - and can run with the "kisslib" binary (Tested 29.12.2016)
-* CentOS 7 using "kisslib-jessie" and related files (Tested 29.12.2016)
+* CentOS 7 using "kisslib-jessie" - there is a issue with GTK+ style "oxygen-gtk" (Tested 19.01.2017)
 * openSuse Tumbleweed (Tested 18.01.2017)
 * Sparky linux using "kisslib" binary (Tested 30.12.2016)
 * Ubuntu 16.10 (Yakkety Yak) "kisslib" binary, working - there is just a note in "known issues" (Tested 19.01.2017)